Dr. Assaf Tamari

 The David & Judith Lobel Core Curriculum

-Dr. Assaf Tamari is a lecturer in the Lobel Core Curriculum and in the Interdisciplinary Program in Jewish Philosophy and Thought at Shalem College.
-His research is devoted to the intellectual history of the Jews in the Ottoman Empire in the early modern period, focusing on the intersection of theology, science, and political thought.
-Dr. Tamari has published numerous articles in journals and books, and his book God as Patient: The Medical Discourse of Lurianic Kabbalah was published in 2023 by Magnes and the Van Leer Institute.
-Tamari serves as Deputy Chairman of the Ben-Zvi Institute for the Study of Israel Communities in the East, as well as a lecturer in the “Shear Ruach” program at Tel Aviv University and at “Alma – Home for Hebrew Culture”.
+Dr. Assaf Tamari is a lecturer in the Lobel Core Curriculum and in the Interdisciplinary Program in Philosophy & Jewish Thought at Shalem College.
+His research focuses on the intellectual history of Jews in the Ottoman Empire in the early modern period, focusing on the encounter between theology, science, and political thought.

 Selected Publications